uber/hermetic_cc_toolchain/README.md

 binaries.
 This is safe, because glibc is backwards-compatible.
 Alternatively, use musl.

+## Non-trivial upgrades

+**Severity: Medium**

+**Task:** [ziglang/zig [cgo darwin] AccessDenied](https://github.com/ziglang/zig/issues/10293)

+Zig upgrades are non-trivial: paths change, and integration with cgo is difficult to troubleshoot.
+This will change over time, but something to keep in mind when adopting the toolchain.

 # Closed issues

 - [ziglang/zig #9139 zig c++ hanging when compiling in parallel](https://github.com/ziglang/zig/issues/9139) (CLOSED, thanks andrewrk)